Insect control with smart LED light

 So what does this mean?
 Light with a shorter wavelength, blue, could attract more bugs than light with longer wavelength, red.
 For your next night outside, have red light included in your summer night lighting mood instead of blue or, basically, any other color.

 Create a new operating mode

-Create a new operating mode called “Insect Control”.
+In Loxone Config, create a new operating mode called “Insect Control”.
 Insert a switch module of the same name so that later you can enable and disable the mode in the Loxone visualization.

 Create a lighting mood